… or how to use a heart surgeon tool to fix C64!

 It had to be fixed.
-I could have used acetone or soldering iron as usual but this time, I figured that I can make a perfect use of surgeon cutting tool.
+I could have used acetone or soldering iron as usual but this time, I figured that I can make perfect use of the surgeon’s cutting tool.

-I've got this puppy from one of my biggest friends and who actually is heart surgeon ---> (Cheers Sebkos :).
+I’ve got this puppy from one of my biggest friends who actually is a heart surgeon —> (Cheers Sebkos :).

 Another issue was with mismatching cases.

-After a bit of cleaning and taking measurements I've heated up a metal thingies (I dunno whats its proper name :D any native speakers around ? ) with a blow torch and stuck it to a case.
+After a bit of cleaning and taking measurements I’ve heated up metal thingies (I dunno what its proper name 😀 any native speakers around ? ) with a blow torch and stuck it to a case.